 So here’s what happened: I refinanced my mortgage, and my broker said the utilities I had reported on Boost showed up on my credit report as “self-reported debts.”

 That created the impression that I had more monthly debt payments than I actually did.
-Luckily, the amount was too small to seriously affect my debt-to-income ratio.
+Luckily, the amount was too small to affect my debt-to-income ratio seriously.
 It is something you should be aware of if you’re going to be applying for a mortgage or any other loan where they look at your debt or debt-to-income ratio.

 Here’s how it works: